RitikaPahwa4444/design-on-trial/README.md

 - Structured Feedback: Developers get a clear report of pros, cons, and final verdict on their design choices.
 - Bias-Free Debate: The Judge persona ensures balanced reasoning instead of hand-wavy arguments.
 - Sharable Artifacts: Teams can use the reports and comics in docs, retros, or presentations.
+Bring storytelling to life!

 ## 🎬 Trailer